No. 1 Squadron IAF

-No. 1 Squadron (The Tigers), the oldest squadron of the Indian Air Force operates as a multirole (air superiority and electronic warfare) unit.
-Part of the 40 Wing of the Indian Air Force under Central Air Command, it is based at Maharajpur AFB in Gwalior.
+No. 1 Squadron nicknamed The Tigers the oldest squadron of the Indian Air Force operates as a multirole (air superiority and electronic warfare) unit.
+Part of the 40 Wing of the Indian Air Force under Central Air Command, it is based at AFB in Gwalior.

+Gwalior has the Indian Air Force's elite Tactics and Air Combat Development Establishment (TACDE), a premier unit for advanced fighter pilot training in aerial tactics, focusing on operational doctrines and tactics for aircraft.